 Newsletter of November 18, 2021

-Today’s newsletter covers Chile’s contract with a Chinese company, Norway scandal of free apartment for representatives, Singapore’s lack of fun, elections in Venezuela and more.
+Today’s newsletter covers Chile’s contract with a Chinese company, Norway scandal of free apartments for representatives, Singapore’s lack of fun, elections in Venezuela and more.

 Eva Kristin Hansen